smdeepaksharma/Android-/CampusJobs/README.md

 User can add the multiple jobs to cart and apply to all the jobs at once.

 5. View Profile
-User can view profile using the Profile menu in the action bar (condesed menu).
+User can view profile using the Profile menu in the action bar (condensed menu).

 <img src="/CampusJobs/screenshots/jobdescription.png" height="400px" width="250px"/>      <img src="/CampusJobs/screenshots/profile.png" height="400px" width="250px"/>     <img src="/CampusJobs/screenshots/addEducation.png" height="400px" width="250px"/>